 Borgarfjordur Eystri is the birthplace of Iceland’s most beloved painter, Johannes Kjarval.
-A monument dedicated to Kjarval can be seen by the main road just outside the village, as well as a small exhibition in the local community center.
-There is a magnificent Kjarval altarpiece from 1914 on display found at the local church.
+A monument dedicated to Kjarval stands by the main road just outside the village.
+You can as well discover a small exhibition in the local community center.
+The local church displays a magnificent Kjarval altarpiece from 1914.

 The village is relatively small, yet beautiful.
 The name derives from a rock outcroup, called Alfaborg (e.
 Elfrock or Elfcastle).
 Some locals believe that the elf queen lives in it and advice newcomers to pay her their respect.